WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 Worker's Compensation Insurance

-Michigan has a competitive worker's compensation (WC) insurance system.
-Michigan's "open competition" system allows market forces to set the WC insurance rates, thus enabling companies to shop among nearly 250 insurance carriers for the best, lowest-cost options.
-Self-insurance, group self-insurance, deductible plans and other options are available, as well.
-With such a wide range of cost-savings opportunities, Michigan businesses can play a significant role in containing or reducing their WC costs.
+Michigan features a competitive worker's compensation (WC) insurance system, where the "open competition" framework allows market forces to determine WC insurance rates.
+This enables companies to compare options among nearly 250 insurance carriers for the best rates.
+Self-insurance, group self-insurance, deductible plans, and other alternatives are also available, presenting Michigan businesses with numerous cost-saving opportunities to manage their WC expenses effectively.

 Source: www.michigan.gov/taxes